Q: "Decimation", "Reduction", "Simplification". Are these all the same?

 Q: Why does my model look very bad after simplification, no matter how much I try to tweak the various options?
 Is there any way to get good results from a model like this?

-Q: Why does my model only reduces by 65% even though I specify 80%?
+Q: Why does my model only reduce by 65% even though I specify 80%?

 Q: How can I apply polygon reduction in a batch fashion to all 3D files I have in one directory?